-Awareness in Mind (AIM)
+Awareness In Mind Program

-A comprehensive K-12 program that introduces the concepts of Mindfulness and Compassionate Communication to middle and high-school students, fostering their emotional well-being and interpersonal skills.
+A comprehensive K-12 program that introduces the concepts of Mindfulness and Compassionate Communication to middle and high-school students, fostering their emotional well-being and interpersonal skills..

-About
+About This Program

 The Awareness in Mind (AIM) program aims to familiarize young individuals with mindfulness and compassionate communication.
 Its purpose is to assist students in enhancing their mental health and overall well-being by implementing Social-Emotional Learning interventions that tackle prevalent mental health issues, including depression and anxiety.
 Specifically tailored for middle and high-school-aged students, this course is meticulously crafted to foster emotional and social intelligence, empowering them along their journey.

-Our free Courses
+Our Free Courses

 Awareness in Mind